 • Students are motivated in groups and have fun

-• Memory skills can be worked on and developed
+• Memory skills are worked on and developed

 • It is a non-threatening environment in which through play and experimentation they can develop the confidence and self assurance to play as a soloist later

-• New techniques can be presented together to save lesson time for other things
+• All common new techniques are presented to all students at once to save lesson time for other things.

 • Musical expression and body coordination skills can be developed and refined that were introduced in the private lesson.